acidanthera/VoodooPS2/README.md

     src=$(/usr/bin/curl -Lfs https://raw.githubusercontent.com/acidanthera/VoodooInput/master/VoodooInput/Scripts/bootstrap.sh) && eval "$src" || exit 1
     ```

+## Touchpad and Keyboard Input Toggle

+This kext supports disabling touch input by pressing the Printscreen key on your keyboard, or the touchpad disable key on many laptops.
+Simply press the key to toggle touchpad input off and again to toggle it back on.

+In addition, for 2-in-1 systems that do not support disabling the keyboard in hardware while in tablet mode you may toggle keyboard input off and on by holding option(Windows) and pressing the Printscreen key.
+Repeat the keypress to re-enable keyboard input.
+These settings are runtime only and do not persist across a reboot.

 ## Credits:
 * VoodooPS2Controller etc. – turbo, mackerintel, @RehabMan, nhand42, phb, Chunnan, jape, bumby (see RehabMan's repository).
 * Magic Trackpad 2 reverse engineering and implementation – https://github.com/alexandred/VoodooI2C project team.